Xiao-MoMi/Custom-Crops/README.md

 1.Crops only grow at the specified time and won't impact the performance in other times.\
 2.Growing judge is async and only the last step ** replace blcoks ** is sync.\
 3.Crops will not actually grow at the same time.
 It's laggy to replace so many blocks at the same time.
 They will grow in a random time(in seconds) which you can specified in the config after "grow-time"(7am default)\
 4.Defaultly crops will only grow in loaded chunks.
-If you want a mechanic similar to OriginRealms just DISABLE SEASON, GIGANTIC(OverWeight) and REPEATED HARVESTING.\
+If you want a mechanic similar to OriginRealms just DISABLE SEASON and REPEATED HARVESTING.\
 In this way crops data will be removed from file after it comes to its max stage.
 In other words, plugin will only record the crops still on growing.\
-NEVER SET "only-grow-in-loaded-chunks" FALSE IF YOU DON'T DISABLE THE THREE FEATURES MENTIONED ABOVE.
+NEVER SET "only-grow-in-loaded-chunks" FALSE IF YOU DON'T DISABLE THE TWO FEATURES MENTIONED ABOVE.

 ### Commands
 /customcrops setseason [world] [season] # set a specified world's season\